Colossus: The Forbin Project: Accolades

-Colossus: The Forbin Project was released in theatres on April 18, 1970.
-The film was released on DVD on November 23, 2004, by Universal Studios Home Entertainment.
-A remastered high-definition widescreen Blu-ray disc version was released by Shout Factory on February 27, 2018.

 Remake

 Imagine Entertainment and Universal Studios confirmed that a remake titled Colossus, to be directed by Ron Howard, would be in production as of April 2007.
-Officials were quoted as saying: "Universal and Imagine Entertainment will remake the 1970 science fiction saga Colossus: The Forbin Project as a potential directing vehicle for Ron Howard, reports Variety.
-Brian Grazer will produce.
+Officials were quoted as saying: "Universal and Imagine Entertainment will remake the 1970 science-fiction saga Colossus: The Forbin Project as a potential directing vehicle for Ron Howard, reports Variety.
+Brian Grazer was to produce.
 Jason Rothenberg has been set to write the screenplay for a movie to be called Colossus.
 Based on a book by D.F.
 Jones, the original film was a forerunner of movies like Terminator, introducing the idea of a government-built computer that becomes sentient and then takes control."